ssahadevan-pivotal/ss-pcf-workshop/README.md

 # Pivotal Cloud Foundry (PCF) & Spring Workshop
-## Pivotal Software and Perficient St. Louis
 Join Pivotal for a hands-on workshop to introduce key concepts in modern cloud-native application development and delivery.
 This workshop will introduce concepts of cloud-native, Spring and .Net application development, container workload deployments with [Pivotal Cloud Foundry](https://pivotal.io/platform), as well as application monitoring with PCF Metrics and platform monitoring with PCF Healthwatch.
-The labs will leverage Spring Boot 2.0, Spring Actuator, Spring Cloud Data Flow for PCF, and other PCF 2.0 topics.
+The labs will leverage Spring Boot 2.0, Spring Actuator, and other PCF 2.0 topics.

 ## Topics
 - PCF 2.0 with Pivotal Application Service (PAS) and Pivotal - Container Service (PKS) Overview